Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/aerodynamicGuidance.rst

    - A definition of a :literal:`void updateGuidance( const double currentTime )` function in the derived class, which is called every time step to compute the current angles as a function of time.
    - The calculation of :literal:`currentAngleOfAttack_`, :literal:`currentAngleOfSideslip_` and :literal:`currentBankAngle_` in this function.
 Whichever values these variables are set to in the :literal:`updateGuidance` function are the values that will be used during the current time step.

 The example of aerodynamic guidance given above is not very representative, of course.
 In general, you will want to define your body's orientation as a function of its current state/environment, etc. To accomplish this, you can add the body map (or any its contents) as member variables to your :class:`AerodynamicGuidance` derived class.
-In many cases, the required information will be stored in the :class:`FlightConditions` object, which stores data on altitude, density, airspeed, etc. To compute orientation angles from these flight conditions:
+In many cases, the required information will be stored in the :class:`FlightConditions` object.

+.. class:: FlightConditions

+   Class which stores data on altitude, density, airspeed, etc.

+To compute orientation angles from these flight conditions:

 .. code-block:: cpp